 Throughout the generations, Ethiopian Jews have longed to return to Jerusalem.
 Each year, fifty days after Yom Kippur, the Jewish community in Ethiopia celebrates the festival of “Sigd”, which means “worship”.
-They climb a mountain and celebrate the giving of the Torah to Moses at Sinai, and also the rediscovery of the Torah in the times of Ezra and the revival after the Babylonian exile.
-In Ezra’s time, the people were called as a nation to celebrate Passover in response to hearing God’s law again, even though it wasn’t Passover time, and in reference to that event, the community also then celebrates a Passover together.
+They climb a mountain and celebrate the giving of the Torah to Moses at Sinai.
+The celebration also remembers the rediscovery of the Torah in the times of Ezra and Nehemiah, along with all the celebrations and revival after the Babylonian exile.
 There is traditional food and dancing, and heartfelt love and longing for Jerusalem and the Promised Land.

 For those who have now returned to Israel, Sigd is a time of great rejoicing that the dream of return has been realized.
 I attended such a celebration in an absorption center for new immigrants, and enjoyed the fabulous Ethiopian food, the unique dancing, and the contagious joy of a dream fulfilled.
 This particular feast is not emphasized so much in the Messianic community, who have found the One toward whom the entire Torah points – Yeshua the Messiah.

 “More and more Ethiopian young people are coming to faith in Yeshua”.

 There are many Ethiopian Jews who believe in Yeshua here in Israel.
 We have Messianic Ethiopian staff and students here at Israel College of the Bible, and there are Messianic Ethiopian ministries and congregations operating in the Amharic language, running some great outreach programs and initiatives designed to meet the specific needs of the community.